 Ross Village

 A village built by convicts, Ross is steeped in history and makes for an interesting Hobart Day Trip without a Car.
-The top Village of Ross attractions are the beautiful Ross Bridge, the Ross Female Factory Historic Site and the Uniting Church.
-Ross is also known for its boutique shops and delicious bakeries.
+The top attractions are the beautiful Ross Bridge, the Ross Female Factory Historic Site and the Uniting Church.
+The Village of Ross is also known for its boutique shops and delicious bakeries.
 The bus from Hobart to Ross takes about 1.5 hours each way.

-While public transport in Tasmania, Australia – between the cities – is limited, the regional Hobart public transportation system is well-connected, efficient and easy to use.
-Using the public transport, visitors will find many things to do in Hobart without a car!
+While public transport in Tasmania, Australia between cities is limited, the regional Hobart public transportation system is robust and easy to use.
+By using these services, visitors will find many things to do in Hobart without a car!

 Public Transport Hobart, Tasmania

-Travelers visiting Hobart without a car have a few options for getting around – including organized tours (find the best ones on Viator!), Uber taxis.
-That said, the most affordable way for getting around Hobart without a car is with the incredible network of buses in the city.
+The most affordable way for getting around Hobart without a car is with the network of buses in and from the city.

-To travel by bus in Hobart, visitors can pay for fares on the bus – or obtain a Greencard transit card from the Metro Shop for discounted fares.
-At the Metro Shop, visitors can pick up specific route schedules and maps, too.
-However, the best way to look up current schedules is by using Trip Planner feature on the Metro app or official website
+To travel by bus in Hobart, visitors can pay on the bus with exact cash – or obtain a Tourist Greencard from the Metro Shop for discounted fares.
+Check current schedules and prices on the Metro app or official website.

 Hobart Sightseeing Bus

-Rather than sorting details of public transportation, visitor can also catch a ride on the Hobart Hop-On Hop-Off Bus that makes stops at all the top tourist attractions.
+Rather than sorting details of public transportation, visitors can also catch a ride on the Hobart Hop-On Hop-Off Bus.
+It makes stops at all the top tourist attractions.
 Buy your tickets online!

-Pro Tip: Visitors can buy a discounted combo ticket on the Hop On Hop Off Bus Hobart and on the Mount Wellington express bus.
+Pro Tip: Tourist can buy a discounted combo ticket on the Hop On Hop Off Bus Hobart and on the Mount Wellington express bus.
 Get the details!

 While public transport in Hobart and the surrounding region is plentiful, getting around Tasmania without a car is not as easy!
 There are no passenger train services and buses between cities are few and far between.
-Honestly, the best way to get around Tasmania without a car is with tours – which can get pricey – but they can be the ticket to seeing the best of Tasmania.
+Honestly, the best way to get around Tasmania without a car is with tours – which can get pricey.
+However, they can be the ticket to seeing the best of Tasmania without driving.

 3 Days in Tasmania Tour

-A multi-day sightseeing tour might be just what you are looking for when visiting Tasmania without a car.
+A multi-day sightseeing excursion might be just what you are looking for when visiting Tasmania with no car.
 This 3-Day Hobart to Launceston Tour includes visiting Port Arthur, Cradle Mountain and Freycinet National Park.
-Find out more to see if it works for your schedule and budget.
+Find out more!

 Public Bus from Hobart to Tasmania Destinations

-Traveling by public bus outside of Hobart is limited – but not impossible.
+Traveling by public bus outside of Hobart is very limited – but not impossible.

 Buses: Hobart to Launceston

 There is a direct bus route between Hobart and Launceston (which bypasses all of the sights along the way).
-The line is serviced by Tasmania Redline; find more info and timetables on their website.
+The line is serviced by Tasmania Redline.
+Find fares and timetables on their website.

 Car Rental Hobart, Tasmania